Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Baldivis - North has 50 active public transport stops, all of which are bus stops.
 These stops are served by six different routes that together facilitate 1,170 weekly passenger trips.
-The area's transport accessibility is deemed good, with residents on average being located 362 meters from the nearest stop.
+The area's transport accessibility is rated as good, with residents typically living 362 meters away from the nearest stop.

-On a daily basis, there are an average of 167 trips across all routes, which translates to approximately 23 weekly trips per individual stop.
+On average, there are 167 daily trips across all routes, resulting in approximately 23 weekly trips per individual stop.

 Frequently Asked Questions - Transport